SkyLabIoT/LoRaEdge_BasicTracking/README.md

 1.4 | Updated port 2 uplink (byte 27).
 Updated downlink format, including examples.
 Added downlink confirm uplink.
 Ability to save settings to EEPROM so they will not reset on reboot.
 1.4.1 | File cleanup.
 1.5 |Purple LED turns on when attempting to join.
 Fix for missing Wi-Fi payload bug.
 Support for alc sync for future use.
 Made code more readable by adding comments.
+1.5.1 | Padded EUI / keys with zeros on serial monitor for easier copying.
+LoRaWAN, firmware and bootloader versions now print in HEX on serial monitor.